sherif-omar111/FIFO-DESIGN-AND-VERIFICATION-PROJECT/README.md

 # Design and Verification using UVM for FIFO
 A FIFO (First-In First-Out) is a memory-based data structure used to temporarily store and manage data between systems or modules that operate at different speeds or in different clock domains.
-In digital design, it's often implemented as a queue that follows the principle:
-- "The first data written into the FIFO is the first data to be read out."
+This project involves the Universal Verification Methodology (UVM) verification of a Synchronous FIFO design.

 ## 1. Directories:
 - rtl               : rtl design.